SebastianJ/email-verification/README.md

 # Email::Verification

-Email::Verification is a gem that helps out with retrieving emails and parsing out confirmation/verification codes.
+Email::Verification is a gem that helps out with retrieving emails and parsing out confirmation/verification codes and urls.

 Currently supported providers are Gmail and Hotmail but adding custom providers is fairly straightforward.